Posts

 Image

-Jesus of Nazareth fulfilled the role of the ‘ Suffering Servant ’ described in the Book of Isaiah .
-Unlike Adam, he did not attempt to grasp the “ likeness of God .”
-Instead, he humbled himself and submitted to a shameful death on the Roman cross.
-For this reason, God highly exalted him and made him “ Lord ” over all things.
-His exaltation did not precede his death – His enthronement followed it, and he died utterly alone.
+Paul summoned believers to adopt the same mind that Jesus had when he poured out his life “unto death” for others – Philippians 2:5-11.
+Jesus fulfilled the role of the ‘ Suffering Servant ’ described in the Book of Isaiah .
+Unlike Adam, he did not attempt to grasp the “ likeness of God ,” but he humbled himself and submitted to a shameful death on the Roman cross.
+Therefore, God exalted him and made him “ Lord ” over all things.
+His exaltation did not precede his death; his enthronement followed it, and he died utterly alone.

 Son of Man